HackMemphis/HM-Planning/logistics/food-options.md

 Please contact the places below and inquire about the cost of food for 60-70 people and either update here, or reply to the email thread.

-I at all possible lets make sure we have an option for the non-carnivores.
+If at all possible lets make sure we have an option for the non-carnivores.

 ### Example